 Why it’s important to know the different parts of a tent

-Aside from making tent setups easier, knowing what the different parts of tent are will also help you understand what you do and don’t need out of your tent.
+Aside from making tent setups easier, knowing what the different components and features of tent are will also help you understand what you do and don’t need out of your tent.
 This will help you make an informed decision when buying the right tent for your needs.

 NOTE: If you’re not sure what type of tent you need then be sure to check out our guide which explains all the different styles of tents, the desirable features of each and what they are best used for.